TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * In Editor, set the top-level permitted folder - relative to the `Serve` folder (e.g. If serving `<instanceRoot>/src`, that would be the default root but allow a sub-folder to be set, e.g. `content` so that only `<instanceRoot>/src/content` and below could be queried).
 This is to facilitate the creation of content management systems.
     * Possibly also needs option as to whether data can be written back.
 Including options to create/delete as well as amend.
 To begin with, just output any changed data to port 1 and let people create their own write-back logic.

+  * Gracefully handle when rename cannot (re)move original folder (e.g. held open by browser).
+  * Files: Changing filetype in editor does not change the highlighting.
+  * On template load, issue reload command to all connected clients.

   * Ensure that uibRoot is set to a project folder if projects in use.
 See [PR#47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) and [Issue #44](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/44)
   * Improve handling for when Node-RED changes projects.
   * Use new `uib-brand.css` style library on details pages.